majianjia/QingStation/README.md

 - Small & lightweight

-The drone is small, with the deck width of only ~12CM.
+The drone is small, with a deck width of only ~12CM.
 Ideally, the size of the weather station should be less than the deck.
 When installing it on the ship, it should be placed as high as possible.
 Elevating a large mass on the mast decreases the stability of the ship.